Grocery Outlet Holding Corp. has completed its 15th annual Independence from Hunger Food Drive, raising more than $5 million to support food banks.

 - Give $5, get $5 – Donating $5 or more in a single transaction in-store or online to receive a coupon for $5 off a future purchase of $25 or more;

-- Purchasing a pre-made bag complete with an assortment of groceries selected by the local food agency and then placing it in a collection bin at the front of the store;
+- Purchasing a pre-made bag with an assortment of groceries selected by a local food agency and then placing it in a collection bin at the store;

 - Donating online by visiting GroceryOutlet.com/Donate.
 Online donations supported the San Francisco Bay Area community through Grocery Outlet’s partnership with Alameda County Community Food Bank.

-Each Grocery Outlet store partnered with a local food bank to support fundraising and community outreach efforts.
-Online donations were directed to the Alameda County Community Food Bank, Grocery Outlet’s partner in the San Francisco Bay Area.
+Each Grocery Outlet store partnered with a local food bank.
+Online donations were directed to the Alameda County Community Food Bank, the grocer’s partner in the San Francisco Bay Area.

-Additionally, several participating suppliers, including Conagra Brands, Kellanova and Wayne-Sanderson Farms, made product donations that were distributed to regional agencies.
+In addition, several participating suppliers, including Conagra Brands, Kellanova and Wayne-Sanderson Farms, donated products that were distributed to regional agencies.

 [RELATED: Grocery Outlet Holding Corp.
 Releases 2024 Impact Report]